 As I mentioned in my last entry, I recently converted a bunch of old home videos from the 1990s, including several that were filmed at baseball games.
 I was thrilled when I stumbled upon this particular tape — 31 minutes of footage from Game 5 of the 1993 World Series — because I’d forgotten that I even had it.
+This blog entry has more than two dozen screen shots from that footage, so keep reading, and if you want to see my edited eight-minute version of the video on YouTube, click here.

 This was my first postseason game.
 My dad and I drove down to Philadelphia for the day, and I was in awe of the gorgeous tickets: